Statute of Limitations

 If you have committed a crime, it is essential that you know the crime’s statute of limitations.

-Attorneys for Statute of Limitations in Harris County, Texas
+Attorney for Statute of Limitations in Harris County, Texas

 The statute of limitations serves as a time limit for prosecutors to file charges.
 Crimes have varying statute of limitations based on the severity of the offense.
 Any person, who is currently being investigated for a crime, should seek a skilled criminal defense attorney.